 Read more: Drake & Morgan

-Want to hang out with your mates after a day of working on your own?
-Check out our pick of the best London restaurants for groups.
+Prefer to ride solo?
+We've rounded up the best restaurants for solo dining in London where you can enjoy a meal for one without fear of judgement.
+Equally, if you want to hang out with your mates after a day of working on your own, then check out our pick of the best London restaurants for groups.